Nadia-Mas/Nadia-Mas.github.io/_news/announcement_8.md

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->

-I received a a full scholarship for studing master's degree in computer science at[Allameh Tabataba'i University](https://atu.ac.ir/en) :sparkles:
+I received a a full scholarship for studing master's degree in computer science at [Allameh Tabataba'i University](https://atu.ac.ir/en) :sparkles: